dtekcth/data101/src/beginner/AI.md

 replicate what they've submitted.

 > As an example, in the text above you can see lots of em-dashes being used.
 > These are often used in fiction which AI is often trained on.
-It isn't usually
-> used in informative text like this, or in journalism, but AI written or
-> rerwritten text will still contain it very often.
+In informative
+> texts like this, the above use is excessive and out of context.
+Stylistic
+> choices like this aren't always an indicator of AI, some people do write like
+> that, but it can definitely suggest the use of AI.

 Although usually helpful, sometimes AI can get things very wrong.
 Your calculator won't correct you if you wrote the wrong number and will isntead